unixpickle/graphalicious/docs/VisualStyle/ChunkView.md

 The *DrawReport* type represents a horizontal range of pixels in a 2D drawing context and x-axis offsets corresponding to data points in this range.
 It has the following fields:

  * *number* left - the x-axis coordinate of the leftmost part of the range, in pixels.
+If the *ChunkView* was drawn completely off-screen, this should indicate the x offset of *ChunkView*'s edge nearest to the viewport.
  * *number* width - the width of the range, in pixels.
  * \[[XMarkers](XMarkers.md)\] xMarkers - the x-axis markers at the instant the *ChunkView* was drawn.
 This will be frozen in time and immutable, meaning that it can be referenced and used for as long as necessary.

 # The CanvasViewport type

-The *CanvasViewport* type represents a rectangular region inside a canvas.
+The *CanvasViewport* contains the viewport, full viewport, and canvas.
 It has the following fields:

  * *number* x - the x offset of the top left corner of the region.
  * *number* y - the y offset of the top left corner of the region.
  * *number* width - the width of the region.
  * *number* height - the height of the region.
- * *number* fullX - the x offset of the top left corner of the total usable canvas.
+ * *number* fullX - the x offset of the top left corner of the full viewport.
- * *number* fullY - the y offset of the top left corner of the total usable canvas.
+ * *number* fullY - the y offset of the top left corner of the full viewport.
- * *number* fullWidth - the width of the total usable canvas.
+ * *number* fullWidth - the width of the full viewport.
- * *number* fullHeight - the width of the total usable canvas.
+ * *number* fullHeight - the width of the full viewport.
  * *Context2D* context - the 2D drawing context.

-Note that the four coordinate values (e.g., x, width) have "full" analogs (e.g., fullX, fullWidth).
-These coordinate values tell the *ChunkView* how much space it has to draw things like tooltips or other out-of-content displays.

 # Methods